What are Evals?

 Why Evals matter

-Building with LLMs requires ongoing experimentation.
-Evals provide objective, reproducible metrics-like accuracy and consistency.
-This is especially important because even small modifications often require re-testing the entire system to ensure stability and avoid introducing regressions.
-Before any change can go into production, the whole LLM application typically needs to be re-evaluated end-to-end.
-Evals make that process scalable and reliable.
+This is especially critical because even small modifications to a prompt or model version often require re-testing the entire system to ensure stability and avoid regressions.
+Before any change enters production, the entire LLM application must be re-evaluated end-to-end to catch potential failures.
+Evals facilitate this by making the quality assurance process automated and scalable.
 They are essential for:

-- Ensuring application stability as models evolve
+- Ensuring application stability as underlying models evolve

 “Evals are surprisingly often all you need.”